drayoden/tailwindCSS/README.md

         @tailwind components;
         @tailwind utilities;
         ```
-    * create npm script `build-css` in package.json file (see file) - can be used to 'compile'  src/sytles.css into public/styles.css
+    * create npm script `buildcss` in package.json file (see file) - can be used to 'compile'  src/sytles.css into public/styles.css
-    * run script above `npm run build-css` - creates new public/sytles.css
+    * run script above `npm run buildcss` - creates new public/sytles.css